 Harry watched them go and took Ginny's hand.
 "He seems to have gotten over a hump.
 He's lost that melancholy air he used to have."

 "You're right.
 It's really nice to see him getting back to being George, after all these years."

-They sat in silence for a few moments, until the kitchen door opened and the house–elf Kreacher shuffled into the dining room.
-The old elf was moving a little slower and his shoulders were a little more stooped than when he had become Harry's elf, but he refused any of Harry's pleas to take some time off.
+They sat in silence for a few moments, until the door from the kitchen opened and the house-elf Kreacher shuffled in.
+The old elf was moving a little slower and his shoulders were a little more stooped than when he had first become Harry's elf, but he refused any of Harry's pleas to take some time off.
 He was the only waiter in the inn aside from Harriet.
-Ginny had told Harry long ago that the work was what was keeping him alive, in addition to threats from their other house–elf, Winky, that if he went and died she would revive him in order to beat him back to death with one of the ladles that always hung from a rope belt around her waist.
+Ginny had told Harry long ago that the work was what was keeping Kreacher alive, in addition to threats from their other house-elf, Winky, that if he up and died she would revive him in order to beat him back to death with one of the ladles that always hung from a rope belt around her waist.
 Kreacher had scowled but didn't argue.

-Winky had been disowned by the Crouch family, but Harry had rescued her from her despair when he offered her the job as cook for the inn, at the same time he had hired Stan as barkeep.
-Winky had gratefully accepted, and now she was the Potters' second house–elf.
+Winky had been disowned by the Crouch family, but Harry had rescued her from her despair when he offered her the job as cook for the inn, at the same time that he had hired Stan.
+Winky had gratefully accepted, and now she was the Potters' second house-elf.